irahorecka/ucheck/README.md

         time.sleep(5)
 ```

-## Set up a Cron job to execute ucheck
+## Set up a Cron job to run ucheck

 Here's an option to fully automate your Ucheck form submission.
 If you're on a *NIX computer, add the following lines to your cron configuration file: